zmercedes/UnityMultiplayerGame/readme.md

 ### Technical Desirables
 - separation of client/server
+  * look into headless servers, as well as lobby servers
 - implementing observer pattern for UI/other things
   * the way UI is implemented (attached to netmanager) is okay for now, but this would decouple the UI and make it function independently
 - input handling